 When I say add in an extra rest day, if you’re only training 3 times a week already, I’m not referring to you.

-The most optimal way to add in an extra rest day is:
+The most optimal way to add in an extra rest day for muscle recovery is:

 - 2-3 days lifting